Birmingham Hall Green (UK Parliament constituency): History

-The 2015 result made the seat the 28th safest of Labour's 232 seats by percentage of majority.
+The 2015 result made the seat the 28th-safest of Labour's 232 seats by percentage of majority.

+In the 2016 United Kingdom European Union membership referendum, the constituency voted to remain in the European Union with nearly two thirds of the vote, the strongest in Birmingham, despite the then MP Roger Godsiff's pro-Brexit stance.
+It was thus the most pro-EU constituency outside of Greater London to be represented by a pro-Brexit MP.
+Despite the Leave side winning the referendum, Godsiff did not vote to trigger Article 50 in the Parliament out of respect for his constituents' wishes.

-The 2017 result made it the 12th safest seat in the UK, with a majority of 62.5% of the vote.
+The 2017 result made it the 12th-safest seat in the UK, with a majority of 62.5% of the vote.

-Hall Green, on various boundaries, elected a Conservative MP throughout the period from 1950 to 1997, and formed, with Birmingham, Edgbaston, the last of the Birmingham seats during the 1979–1997 Conservative Governments lost to Labour in 1997.
+Hall Green, on various boundaries, elected a Conservative MP throughout the period from 1950 to 1997, and formed, with Birmingham, Edgbaston, the last of the Birmingham seats during the 1979–1997 Conservative governments lost to Labour in 1997.
 This was the first time a Labour candidate had won the seat since it was created in 1950.

-The 2015 result saw a +26.9% swing to the Labour Party and a correspondingly much greater than national average swing away from the Liberal Democrat candidate.
+The 2015 result saw a 26.9% swing to the Labour Party and a correspondingly much greater-than-national-average swing away from the Liberal Democrat candidate.
 This was in part due to the collapse of Respect's vote.